CEED/libCEED/examples/fluids/index.md

 ## Isentropic Vortex

-Three-dimensional Euler equations, which are simplified version of system {math:numref}`eq-ns` and account only for the convective fluxes, are given by
+Three-dimensional Euler equations, which are simplified version of system {eq}`eq-ns` and account only for the convective fluxes, are given by

 $$
 \begin{aligned}